Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Comparison with available experimental data

-Qualitatively, the results reported in Figure~\ref{fig:Garg_PowerCurveBias} are similar to those discussed earlier in Figure~\ref{fig:TransportBias1nm}a.
-For small $E_{\rm{g}}$, the optically induced electron transport is dominated by single-photon absorption, while multiphoton absorption dominates for $1.5$~V/nm~$\lesssim E_{\rm{g}}$.
+Qualitatively, the results reported in Figure~\ref{fig:Garg_PowerCurveBias} are similar to those discussed in Figure~\ref{fig:TransportBias1nm}a.
+For small $E_{\rm{g}}$, optically induced electron transport is dominated by single-photon absorption.
+The multiphoton absorption prevails for $E_{\rm{g}} \gtrsim 1.5$~V/nm.
 A higher applied bias $U$ lowers the potential barrier between the nanowires so that $\mathcal{N}$ becomes larger over the entire $E_{\rm{g}}$ range.
-For the same reason, the effective number of photons $n$ to be absorbed for transition decreases with increasing $U$.
-Note that the fundamental frequency $\omega=1.6$~eV corresponding to the experiment of Luo \textit{et al.} \cite{Luo2024} is used here, while the results in Figure~\ref{fig:TransportBias1nm}a are obtained with $\omega=0.95$~eV.
-The difference in photon energies explains the difference between the effective photon orders $n$ obtained in the two sets of results.
+For the same reason, in the multiphoton regime, the effective number of photons $n$ driving the transport decreases with increasing $U$.
+Note that the fundamental frequency $\omega=1.6$~eV corresponding to the experiment of Luo \textit{et al.} \cite{Luo2024} is used here, whereas the results in Figure~\ref{fig:TransportBias1nm}a are obtained with $\omega=0.95$~eV.
+The difference in photon energy accounts for the different effective photon orders $n$ obtained in the two sets of results.

-In line with experimental findings \cite{Luo2024}, we find for an applied bias of $U=3$~V that: \begin{enumerate} \item The optically assisted electron tunneling with $\ell=1$ photon absorption at low $E_{\rm{g}}$ evolves into a multiphoton regime with an effective photon order $n=2$ as $E_{\rm{g}}$ increases; \item No higher nonlinearity $n>2$ is observed over a wide range of the optical field strengths in the gap up to the onset of the optical field emission regime that we calculate here at $E_{\rm{g}} \approx 12$~V/nm (not shown). \end{enumerate} According to the SFT, TDDFT and model WPP calculations performed in section~\ref{sec:SingleCyclePulse} (see Figure~\ref{fig:Figure_WPP_w0.95}), the second finding implies that while several $\ell$-channels (photon absorption orders) contribute to the electron transport in the multiphoton regime, the overall net electron transfer follows the scaling $\mathcal{N} \propto E_{\rm{g}}^{2n}$ with $n=2$.
-This effective number of photons $n$ is given by the threshold for over-the-barrier transitions $n \approx \mathcal{W}_{\rm{tb}}/ \omega$, and it does not vary with increasing $E_{\rm{g}}$ up to the onset of the optical field emission regime, in accord with Eqs.~\eqref{eq:MPE},\eqref{eq:MPE1}.
+In line with experimental findings \cite{Luo2024}, for an applied bias of $U=3$~V we find that: \begin{enumerate} \item The optically assisted electron tunneling with $\ell=1$ photon absorption at low $E_{\rm{g}}$ evolves into a multiphoton regime with effective photon order $n=2$ as $E_{\rm{g}}$ increases; \item No higher-order nonlinearity $n>2$ is observed over a wide range of optical field strengths in the gap, up to the onset of the optical field emission regime, which occurs at $E_{\rm{g}} \approx 12$~V/nm (not shown). \end{enumerate} According to the SFT, TDDFT and model WPP calculations performed in section~\ref{sec:SingleCyclePulse} (see Figure~\ref{fig:Figure_WPP_w0.95}), the second finding implies that while several $\ell$-channels (photon absorption orders) contribute to electron transport in the multiphoton regime, the overall net electron transfer follows a scaling $\mathcal{N} \propto E_{\rm{g}}^{2n}$ with $n=2$.
+This effective number of photons $n$ is given by the threshold for over-the-barrier transitions $n \approx \mathcal{W}_{\rm{tb}}/ \omega$.
+It remains constant with increasing $E_{\rm{g}}$ up to the onset of the optical field emission regime, in agreement with Eqs.~\eqref{eq:MPE},\eqref{eq:MPE1}.